If you love ice cream then take your love to the next level with this homemade ice cream taco recipe made with waffle cones and chocolate!

-July is national ice cream month, as if me or my family needed another reason to indulge in ice cream.
-I love all ice cream.
-I love making it, I love smelling it and boy do I love eating it, so that’s why I’m making this ice cream taco recipe.
-Whether it’s the local ice cream man peddling through the neighborhood or strolling through the frozen food section at the grocery store, it’s a staple in our home.
+July is national ice cream month, as if me or my family needed another reason to indulge in it, let’s whip up a taco.
+Whether it’s the local dude peddling through the neighborhood or strolling through the frozen food section at the grocery store, it’s a staple in our home.

-I promise I’m not blaming my wife here, but I never had much of a sweet tooth before I met her, and now I feel like I need it after dinner, which is why I’m making this ice cream taco recipe.
-I mean come on, you eat well-seasoned food at dinner, your palette is screaming for something sweet, and what better way to satisfy those cravings than with ice cream.
+I promise I’m not blaming my wife here, but I never had much of a sweet tooth before I met her, and now I feel like I need it after dinner, which is why I’m making this recipe.
+I mean come on, you eat well-seasoned food at dinner, your palette is screaming for something sweet, and what better way to satisfy those cravings than with this?

-It’s been a brutally hot summer so far in Chicago, so we do as much as possible to keep cool.
+It’s been a brutally hot summer so far in Chicago, so we do as much as possible to keep cool, which is why we whipped these up.
 We go to the pool at the local park, spray each other down with the hose and eat ice cream!
-I was looking to dig into my past as a child growing up in Detroit a little bit with these Ice Cream Tacos.
+I was looking to dig into my past as a child growing up in Detroit a little bit with these dessert tacos.
 They’re super easy to make and even more fun to eat.

-Another great benefit is that you can be super creative when making ice cream tacos.
+Another great benefit is that you can be super creative when them.
 The only thing that is a must is the taco waffle cone batter, which is simply a waffle cone shaped into a taco.
-You can top it off with sprinkles, dip it in marshmallow whip, sugar coat it, the possibilities are endless!
-We of course used our favorite ice cream, Ben & Jerry’s!
+You can top off them off with sprinkles, dip it in marshmallow whip, sugar coat it, the possibilities are endless!
+We of course used our favorite, Ben & Jerry’s!
 Their flavor combos are amazing and always delicious.

-To make the taco shell for this ice cream taco you will need an iron.
+To make the taco shell you will need an iron.
 Whether that’s on the stove or in the form of a small appliance, you kind of need this.
 The taco shell batter is very similar to a pancake batter, so once it’s whipped up you can cook with it immediately.

-I like variety for my ice cream tacos so I went with 3 different flavors of Ben & Jerry’s, however you can use whichever ice cream you like the most!
+I like variety so I went with 3 different flavors of Ben & Jerry’s, however you can use whichever ice cream you like the most!
 Once the ice cream is a bit more malleable, spoon it into the shells until full and place back in the freezer to harden.

-The second way, you can brush the top of the ice cream taco after the shells are filled for a super chocolaty taste.
-I prefer the latter.
+The second way, you can brush the top of it after the shells are filled for a super chocolaty taste.
 It is a little tough to work with given the ice cream is cold and the chocolate is hot.
 But it’s fun to make and perfect for your kids to help with as well.
-Once the chocolate is on the tacos, put ‘em back in the freezer because the hot chocolate will melt the ice cream a bit.
+Once the chocolate is on it, put ‘em back in the freezer because the hot chocolate will melt the ice cream a bit.
 From there you are good to go!!

 Homemade Ice Cream Tacos Recipe